sefinek24/moecounter.js/README.md

 </div>

-MoeCounter.js is a JavaScript library that enables easy integration of attractive visual counters into your web projects.
+MoeCounter.js is a JavaScript library that allows for easy integration of attractive visual counters into your web projects or profiles, such as GitHub.
-With a variety of appearances and customization options, you can add a unique flair to your website or application.
+With a variety of appearances and customization options, you can add a unique style to your website or application.
-MoeCounter is excellent for use as a views counter, visits counter, online users counter, subscribers counter, followers counter, etc.
+MoeCounter is perfectly suited for use as a view counter, visit counter, online user counter, subscriber counter, follower counter, etc.
+It can be seamlessly used on any website or in applications that utilize WebView2.

 ## 📦 Installation
 ### npm